Nextera-blog/nextera-back/README.md

   The .env.local file overrides .env, so this is where you should put the values specific to your local configuration.
   An example file is available at: nextera-back/nextera_back_bdd.

-⚠️ Ask me for the 'DJANGO_SECRET_KEY', and i'll give you directly.
+⚠️ Ask me for the 'DJANGO_SECRET_KEY', and i'll give it to you directly.

 ### Test the Connection